Botanical Name: Dendrobium species and hybrids

 Water: Water thoroughly and allow the top inch of soil to dry out between waterings.
 Dendrobiums store water in their rhizomes, and some species have water-storing pseudobulbs, making them more tolerant of dry soil than wet.

-Humidity: Moderate to high, preferably 50-70% humidity.
-If humidity drops below 50%, use a humidity tray or room humidifier to increase the moisture in the air.
+Humidity: Moderate to high, preferably 50-70% relative humidity.
+A big part of Dendrobium orchid care is keeping up the moisture in the air around it, especially in winter.
+Use a humidity tray or room humidifier.
 Grouping plants also helps to maintain the humidity around them.

 Temperature: 60-65°F/16-18°C nights and 75-80°F/24-27°C days.
 Cooler nighttime temps will help trigger blooming.